Devajuice/flixet/README.md

 ## Disclaimer

-Flixetdoes not host any video content.
+Flixet does not host any video content.
 All videos are embedded from third-party sources.